Safeguarding Adults Reviews

 Safeguarding Adults Reviews - Other Local Authorities

-Below is Safeguarding Adults Review commissioned by Cambridgeshire & Peterborough Safeguarding Adults Board.
+Below is the Safeguarding Adults Review commissioned by Cambridgeshire & Peterborough Safeguarding Adults Board.
 The SAR explores the cross-over between CYP and Adult Safeguarding and the fine line between self-neglect and carer’s neglect, where the person with care and support needs is under the influence of the carer/parent.